 The Department determined that there are issues (or problems) with the Prepaid MTS regulations in chapter 5.7 because the Prepaid MTS Surcharge Collection Act was repealed by its own terms on January 1, 2020, but the repeal of the Local Prepaid MTS Collection Act was delayed by SB 334 and SB 1441 and the Local Prepaid MTS Collection Act was also amended by SB 334 and SB 1441.
-The Department also determined that it is reasonably necessary to amend the Prepaid MTS regulations to make them consistent with the repeal of the Prepaid MTS Surcharge Collection Act and amendments to the Local Prepaid MTS Collection Act for the specific purpose of addressing those issues.
+The Department also determined that it is reasonably necessary to amend the Prepaid MTS regulations to make them consistent with the repeal of the Prepaid MTS Surcharge Collection Act and amendments to the Local Prepaid MTS Collection Act to have the effect and accomplish the objective of addressing those issues.

-The Department determined that it is reasonably necessary to propose to change the name of chapter 5.7 from "Prepaid Mobile Telephony Services" to "Local Charges on Prepaid Mobile Telephony Services" for the specific purpose of clarifying that chapter 5.7 only applies to local charges imposed on prepaid MTS after the repeal of the Prepaid MTS Collection Act.
+The Department determined that it is reasonably necessary to propose to change the name of chapter 5.7 from "Prepaid Mobile Telephony Services" to "Local Charges on Prepaid Mobile Telephony Services" to have the effect and accomplish the objective of clarifying that chapter 5.7 only applies to local charges imposed on prepaid MTS after the repeal of the Prepaid MTS Collection Act.

-The Department determined that it is reasonably necessary to propose to add definitions to subdivision (a) of Regulation 2460, Administration, for the specific purposes of:
+The Department determined that it is reasonably necessary to propose to add definitions to subdivision (a) of Regulation 2460, Administration, to have the effect and accomplish the objective of:

-- Defining "account" to mean an account issued and maintained by the Department to uniquely identify a seller that is registered with the Department pursuant to new ETUS Act Regulation 2437 or Regulation 2460, and clarifying that an "emergency telephone account" shall be issued and maintained for a registered direct seller, a "prepaid MTS account" shall be issued and maintained for a registered seller, other than a direct seller, and each account shall have its own unique account number. - Defining "911 surcharge," "988 surcharge," "surcharges," and "911 and 988 surcharges." - Defining "regulation" to simplify the references to the Department's regulations throughout the chapter. - Clarifying when a "retail transaction occurs in this state" under RTC section 42101.8.
+- Defining "account" to mean an account issued and maintained by the Department to uniquely identify a seller that is registered with the Department pursuant to new ETUS Act Regulation 2437 or Regulation 2460, and clarifying that an "emergency telephone account" shall be issued and maintained for a registered direct seller, a "prepaid MTS account" shall be issued and maintained for a registered seller, other than a direct seller, and each account shall have its own unique account number. - Defining "911 surcharge," "988 surcharge," "surcharges," and "911 and 988 surcharges." - Defining "regulation" to simplify the references to the Department's regulations throughout the chapter.

+• Clarifying when a "retail transaction occurs in this state" under RTC section 42101.8.